ppanero/ppanero.github.io/README.md

 ESLint is used for webpack and react to conform to the standards.

-Styling is done using React-Bootstrap.
-Why?
-Because I've used other libraries such as React-Semantic-UI in other projects and it seems nice to learn a new one.
-In addition [npm trends](https://www.npmtrends.com/material-ui-vs-react-bootstrap-vs-react-semantic-ui-vs-semantic-ui-vs-semantic-ui-react-vs-styled-components) sets React-Bootstrap as a raising choice at the moment.
-Finally, its size is the smallest after styled components.
+Styling is done using React-Semantic-UI.

 ## Previous versions